treangenlab/radmicrobes/session3/README.md

 ### Setting Up IGV
-Copy the alignment and variant files to your computer **Step 1: Load the data**
+Copy the alignment and variant files to your computer.

+To install IGV on your computer, you can go to this website: https://igv.org/download/html/oldtempfixForDownload.html

+You can also run it online from here: https://igv.org/

+**Step 1: Load the data**
 ```bash
 # Change back to our session3_clair enviroment